aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-rows-columns-and-cells/get-validation-applied-on-a-cell/_index.md

 Below code sample, shows you how to get validation applied on a cell.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingRowsColumnsCells-GetValidationAppliedOnCell-GetValidationAppliedOnCell.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingRowsColumnsCells-GetValidationAppliedOnCell-GetValidationAppliedOnCell.cs" >}}

 ## Related Articles